taddison/personal-site/content/blog/2020/11/monitoring-your-gatsbyjs-bundle-size/index.md

 ## Viewing bundle sizes interactively

+To explore the current state of your bundle I'd suggest running the analyzer in _interactive_ mode.
+This will launch a server (defaulting to `localhost:8888`) that hosts an interactive treemap of your bundles:

 ![A recent snapshot of this websites bundles](./tjaddison-bundle.png)

+To launch the analyzer in interactive mode we need to configure an environment variable (`INTERACTIVE_ANALYZE`).
+To support Windows we'll first add the [cross-env] package:

 ```shell
 yarn add cross-env -D
 ```

+And we'll then add a new script that will launch the build process with this environment variable.

 ```json
 /* package.json */